Rayls Tokenomics: Automated buybacks, burn, and the Rayls Reserve

 To solve this, Rayls allows Privacy Node clients to pay transaction fees in fiat currency, USDr, or RLS.
 This ensures a seamless user experience for enterprise clients while preserving the on-chain economic model.

 Behind the scenes, a verified Foundation OTC partner converts (off-chain) fiat fee payments into Rayls-approved tokens, specifically USDr or RLS.
+For USDr, this involves purchasing an equivalent amount of USDC on Ethereum, then locking this USDC to mint USDr (1:1) onto the Rayls Public Chain.
 These funds are then deposited directly into the Rayls Fees Aggregator account on the Rayls Public Chain.

 This mechanism ensures that the value of institutional usage and activity in Rayls private chains is captured and exerts positive pressure on the Rayls ecosystem.